joao-mbn/react-extract/README.md

 #### "Declare With React FC" | "reactExtract.explicitReturnStatements"

-- **Description**: Whether to create the extracted component with explicit return statements or not.
+- **Description**: Whether to create the extracted component with explicit return statement or not.
 [Only takes effect if "Function Declaration" is set to "Arrow Function"].

 - **Accepts**: `"true" | "false"`